Why You Can’t Take Photos in the Sistine Chapel (The Real Reason)

 Can You Take Pictures Without Flash?
 Here’s the Truth

-The History Behind the Photography Ban at the Vatican
+The History Behind the Photos in the Sistine Chapel Ban at the Vatican

 The Rule Stuck—And For Good Reasons